Arnaud-Be/notes/LAMP-GLPI/LampGLPI.md

 mysql -u root -p

-   CREATE USER 'dbuser'@'localhost' IDENTIFIED BY 'rocknroll';
+   CREATE USER 'dbuser'@'localhost' IDENTIFIED BY 'VotreMotDePasse';
    GRANT ALL PRIVILEGES ON *.* TO 'dbuser'@'localhost' WITH GRANT OPTION;
    FLUSH PRIVILEGES;
    exit